KankakeeCommunityCollege/newsroom/_posts/2025-04-14-new-daily-soup-options-in-cafeteria.md

 * **Thursday:** Lasagna
 * **Friday:** Chef’s Choice

 The cafeteria is open 8 a.m. - 3 p.m.
 Monday - Thursday and 9 a.m. - 1 p.m.
-Friday (when campus is open).
+Fridays (when campus is open).

 &nbsp;